MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 Despite these obvious advantages, there are some things you can't do with _csv_ but you can by using the _fst_ (binary) format:

 * A _csv_ file can't be compressed, so in general it will take more disk space than a _fst_ file.
-* it's hard to read a single column of data without parsing the rest of the information in the rows (because the _csv_ format is _row-oriented_).
-By contrast, the _fst_ format is column-oriented (as is the _feather_ format).
+* With a _csv_ it's hard to read a single column of data without parsing the rest of the information in the rows (because the _csv_ format is _row-oriented_).
+By contrast, the _fst_ format is column-oriented (as is the _feather_ format) so selecting specific columns requires no overhead.
 * Reading a selection of rows from a _csv_ requires searching the file for line-ends.
-So you can't have true random-access to a _csv_ file.
-In _fst_, meta data is stored that allows for the exact localization of any element of a dataset.
+That means you can never have true random-access to a _csv_ file (a search algorithm is needed).
+In _fst_, meta data is stored that allows for the exact localization of any (compressed) element of a dataset, enabling full random-access.
 * You can't add columns to a _csv_ file without re-writing the entire file.
 * You can't store information from memory to _csv_ (and vice versa) without first (de-)parsing to human-readable format.
 On other words, no zero-copy storage is possible.
-The _fst_ format is a zero-copy format and in general no parsing is required to transfer data to and from memory.
+The _fst_ format is a zero-copy format and in general no parsing is required to transfer data to and from memory (except for (de-)compression).

-Because of these reasons, storing your data with _fst_ will be faster and more compact than storing your data in a _csv_ file.
-But whether you are best of using a _csv_ or _fst_ file depends on your specific use case. _csv_ is king especially for small datasets where the serialization performance is already adequate.
+To sum up, this all means that storing your data with _fst_ will in general be faster and more compact than storing your data in a _csv_ file, but the resulting _fst_ file will be less portable and non human-readable.
+Whether you are best of using a _csv_ or _fst_ file depends on your specific use case. _csv_ is king especially for small datasets where the serialization performance is already adequate.
 But if you need more speed, more compact files or random access, _fst_ can help you with that.

 # How compression helps to increase performance